-9. Applicant Disclosure and Justification - DOJ High Risk Grantees2 (if applicable) An applicant that is designated as a DOJ High Risk Grantee is to submit as a separate attachment to its application, information that OJP will use, among other pertinent information, to determine whether it will consider or select the application for an award under this solicitation.
+9. Applicant Disclosure and Justification - DOJ High Risk Grantees4 (if applicable) An applicant that is designated as a DOJ High Risk Grantee is to submit as a separate attachment to its application, information that OJP will use, among other pertinent information, to determine whether it will consider or select the application for an award under this solicitation.
 The file should be named "DOJ High Risk Grantee Applicant Disclosure and Justification."
 (See, also, "Review Process," below, under Section E. Application Review Information, for a brief discussion of how such information may considered in the application review process.)
-See the OJP Grant Application Resource Guide for additional information and submission instructions for this disclosure.
+See the OJP Grant Application Resource Guide for additional information

-10. Research and Evaluation Independence and Integrity
+10. Research and Evaluation Independence and Integrity (if applicable)